GHK-Cu (200mg)

 GHK-Cu and Collagen Synthesis

-Studies suggest that GHK-Cu may stimulate collagen synthesis and induce in situ tissue recovery.
-The researchers suggest that these actions may be due to “the presence of a GHK triplet in the alpha 2(I) chain of type I collagen”.(1) One trial lasted for a month and reported that GHK-Cu might also stimulate type 1 collagen production in clinical settings.(2) The scientists compared the potential of GHK-Cu compared to other peptides and vitamin C and vitamin A derivatives on photodamaged skin in 20 test subjects.
-The research primarily investigated the action on dermal procollagen synthesis, keratinocyte proliferation, differentiation, and cutaneous inflammation.
+The interaction between the Gly-His-Lys peptide and fibroblasts is believed to potentially initiate a cascade of biological events leading to the synthesis of collagen, thereby playing a potential role in the mechanisms of tissue repair and regeneration.
+This process of collagen synthesis by fibroblasts may be critical to contribute to the overall restoration and healing of damaged tissues.
+One study, lasted a month, reported that GHK-Cu might stimulate type 1 collagen production in clinical settings.(2) The scientists compared the potential of GHK-Cu to other peptides and vitamin C and vitamin A derivatives on photodamaged skin.
+The research primarily investigated the potential action of the peptide on dermal procollagen synthesis, keratinocyte proliferation, differentiation, and cutaneous inflammation.
 The peptide appeared to improve all indicators, and the researchers reported an apparent increase in skin thickness, elasticity, and hydration.

 GHK-Cu and Wound Infection

 Both animal and clinical studies have hypothesized that GHK-Cu may reduce inflammation and the risk of infection in wounds.
-One murine study investigated the potential of GHK-Cu on ischemic open wounds in rats.(3) The researchers reported, "On days 6, 10, and 13, tripeptide-copper complex-treated wounds contained significantly lower concentrations of TNF-alpha and MMP-2 and MMP-9 than control wounds.
+One murine study investigated the potential of GHK-Cu on ischemic open wounds.(4) The researchers reported, "On days 6, 10, and 13, tripeptide-copper complex-treated wounds contained significantly lower concentrations of TNF-alpha and MMP-2 and MMP-9 than control wounds.”
+Tumor necrosis factor-alpha (TNF-alpha), a cytokine involved in systemic inflammation, along with matrix metalloproteinase-2 (MMP-2) and matrix metalloproteinase-9 (MMP-9) — enzymes that break down extracellular matrix proteins — might potentially influence both the inflammatory processes and the remodeling of tissues.
+This suggests that GHK-Cu, a copper complex recognized for its healing capacities, might have a role in reducing inflammation and preventing tissue breakdown in models of ischemic wounds, where blood flow restriction potentially causes tissue damage.

 GHK-Cu and Wound Healing

-The previously mentioned study on rats with open ischemic wounds also reported an apparent decrease in wound area of the GHK-Cu group that was greater compared to the control group on days 3 to 5, 6 to 9, and 11 to 13.(3)
+The previously mentioned study on rats with open ischemic wounds also reported an apparent decrease in wound area of the GHK-Cu group that was greater compared to the control group on days 3 to 5, 6 to 9, and 11 to 13.(4)

 GHK-Cu and Active Radicals

-Photodamage of tissues such as the skin involves the formation of reactive oxygen species (ROS), reactive nitrogen species (RNS), and reactive carbonyl species (RCS), which may cause damage to proteins, DNA, and lipids.
-Studies suggest that the amino acid sequence in GHK-Cu may have anti-RCS potential against radicals such as 4-hydroxynoneal, acrolein, malondialdehyde, and others.(6) Furthermore, it may potentially prevent protein glycation.
+Photodamage of tissues such as the skin involves the formation of reactive oxygen species (ROS), reactive nitrogen species (RNS), and reactive carbonyl species (RCS), which may induce damage to proteins, DNA, and lipids.
+Studies suggest that the amino acid sequence in GHK-Cu may have anti-RCS potential against radicals such as 4-hydroxynoneal, acrolein, malondialdehyde, and others.(8) Furthermore, it may potentially prevent protein glycation.
 Moreover, researchers have suggested that GHK-Cu may have potential action in reducing iron release from ferritin.
 Ferritin is a lipid peroxidation catalyst, and GHK-Cu may help to reduce the formation of iron complexes in damaged tissues and thus decrease inflammation.
-One study suggested an 87% decrease in iron release with the help of GHK-Cu to lower oxidation in damaged tissues.(7)
+One study suggested an 87% decrease in iron release with the help of GHK-Cu to lower oxidation in damaged tissues.(9)

 GHK-Cu peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.